-Noble House, a collection of 18 diverse properties across North America, has been a Revinate customer for a decade, using Revinate Guest Feedback to manage online reviews and guest surveys.
+Noble House, a collection of 18 diverse properties across North America, has been a Revinate customer for a decade, using Revinate Guest Feedback to manage online reviews and guest surveys, Cart Abandonment to convert unbooked Web visitors and Revinate Reservation Sales, RezForce and Lifecycle to nurture leads, coach agents and drive revenue on the voice channel.
 In March of 2019, the group added Revinate Marketing to its toolset, excited by the opportunity to unify all the data across the entire portfolio.
 Little did they know at the time of purchase that Revinate would soon become their most powerful driver of direct revenue.

 Not unlike other portfolios, Noble House struggled with siloed data.
 With a variety of PMSs and platforms in use across the hotels, guest data was not only spread out, but it was virtually inaccessible.
 There was no way to get a single view of guests at one property, let alone at the brand level.
 Additionally, the solution they were actively using was not dynamic or effective and required a great deal of time on Noble House’s end to evaluate static audience segments and reporting that would quickly become outdated and/or incorrect.

 This was a problem for Renee Herron, Noble House’s Director of Marketing.
 She knew that to drive significant direct revenue, she was going to need a more modern solution.
 She needed one guest database across the brand, the ability to segment guests in real time, an easy-to-use platform so campaigns could be sent by property-level or HQ and dynamic reporting that would drive insight and friendly competition across the hotels.
 She found everything she was looking for, and more, with Revinate’s Direct Booking Platform.